What is Orientation and Mobility Training?

 SAMBT has nine trustees with skills relevant to the running of the organisation.
 The trustees are representative in terms of race, gender and visual impairment.
 The Managing Trustee (herself a blind person) is responsible for overseeing the day-to-day running of the organisation, advocacy and fundraising.
 The General Manager runs the day to day finances and logistics of the organisation.
 The Monitoring and Evaluation of all training as well as well supervision of practitioners is done by an expert O&M practitioner.

 SAMBT is always looking for new partners.
-Partners can support a single training programme or several programmes, help with the purchasing of assistive devices or sponsor the training of one individual child attending a school for the blind or fund the training of one blind adult.
+Partners can support a single training programme or several programmes, help with the purchasing of assistive devices or fund the training of one individual child attending a school for the blind or the training of one blind adult.

 If you require any other information feel free to mail us on: email@example.com